dd-bim/IfcTerrain/README.md

 #### Coordinate Origin

 The coordinate origin box provides the opportunity to customize the coordinate origin of the exported IFC file.
 Selecting "default" will place the coordinate origin in the middle of the total project area and stored in the IfcSite entity.
-All of the absolute input coordinates will be transformed in relation to this coordinat origin.
+All of the absolute input coordinates will be transformed in relation to this coordinate origin.

 The "custom" option allows the user to define the project coordinate origin to a position of his/her choice.